Elizabeth Upton, Baroness Templetown

 Elizabeth Upton, Baroness Templetown (née Boughton; 1746/47 – c.
 30 September 1823) was an English artist whose designs were used by Josiah Wedgwood the potter.
 She specialised in detailed cut-paper work which adapted well to Wedgwood's jasperware with white bas relief scenes on coloured backgrounds.
-He first chose one of her designs in 1783, and his 1787 catalogue referred to her "exquisite taste" and "charming groups".
+Wedgwood first chose one of her designs in 1783, and his 1787 catalogue referred to her as having "exquisite taste" and "charming groups".
 Several of the designs Wedgwood used have a feminine or domestic theme.

 She also painted in watercolours and sculpted in clay.
 Of particular note were her sculptures of family, including grandchildren.
 A famous bust was made of her son-in-law the Marquess of Bristol.